 In this program you’ll study mechanical, electrical and electronic computer systems, giving you the training you’ll need to work on a variety of automated equipment.
 You will learn a range of skills from welding, blueprint reading, and computer-aided drafting to understanding hydraulics, pneumatics, programmable logic controllers, electronics, microprocessors and more.

-In this two-year program you’ll build them all, and get plenty of hands-on training that counts toward your Red Seal designation as an industrial electrician, industrial millwright or instrumentation and control technician.
+In this program you’ll build them all, and get plenty of hands-on training that counts toward your Red Seal designation as an industrial electrician, industrial millwright or instrumentation and control technician.
 Many of our graduates have pursued multiple Red Seal designations, discovering that one of the great advantages of having a broad set of skills is that you’ll have more opportunities for employment and career paths.
 You could also consider furthering your education: this program counts as two years of credit toward your Bachelor of Applied Management degree.

 This YouTube video shows the mechatronics stations designed by students Nick Rommens and Jeffery Richard in preparation for the Skills Canada National Competition.

 - Academic Grade 12*

 - Résumé including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program